Charlie Patino: Loan to Swansea City

 On 11 August 2023, Swansea City announced they had signed Patino on a season-long loan.
 He made his debut the following day in a 3–2 defeat at West Bromwich Albion, coming on as a substitute for Harrison Ashby and providing an assist for Harry Darling.
 A week later, he made his first start and home debut against Coventry City.

 He scored his first goal for the club in a 3–0 win against Sheffield Wednesday on 23 September.

 Deportivo La Coruña

 On 26 August 2024, Deportivo La Coruña announced they had signed Patino on a four-year contract.

+Loan to VfL Bochum

+On 31 August 2026, Patino was loaned to 2.
+Bundesliga side VfL Bochum for one year.

 International career

 Patino has represented England at under-15, under-16 and under-17 level.
-He remains eligible for Spain due to his father being born in Galicia, and the Spanish FA have reportedly made attempts to get him to switch allegiance.
+He remains eligible for Spain due to his father's Spanish heritage and being born in Galicia, and the Spanish FA have reportedly made attempts to get him to switch allegiance.

 On 9 October 2021, Patino made his debut for the England U19s during a 3–1 victory against Mexico in Marbella.

 On 21 September 2022, Patino made his England U20 debut as a substitute during a 3–0 victory over Chile at the Pinatar Arena.

 On 11 September 2023, Patino made his England U21 debut as a substitute during a 3–0 2025 UEFA European Under-21 Championship qualification win away to Luxembourg.